MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ## Deprecation of Power Apps portals Studio

-Starting November 2023, legacy Power Pages studio is deprecated.
-Use [Power Pages design studio](configure/design-build-overview.md) to edit your websites.
+Effective November 2023, legacy Power Pages studio is deprecated.
+Use [Power Pages design studio](configure/design-build-overview.md) to edit your websites instead.

 ### Will I lose access to all portals and websites that I created in Power Apps?